lofyhub/Pexelry/README.md

 > - Have NodeJs installed.

 ## Build Setup

+Pexelry is built on:

+    - Vue.js
+    - Bootstrap-vue
+    - Nuxt.js

 Clone the repo to your local machine and then follow the steps below